 Semesters 1 - 3

 You will follow an introductory course in Sociology and Social Policy.
-In addition, you will take two modules that introduce you to social work knowledge and skills, one of which incorporates direct practice.
-Three other modules of your choice will also be taken.
+In addition, you will take four modules that introduce you to social work knowledge and skills including law and policy, one of which incorporates direct practice.
+Two other modules of your choice will also be taken.

 Semesters 4 - 8

-Undergraduate students benefit from sharing their professional education in semesters 4-8 alongside postgraduate students who are studying social work at MSc level.
+Undergraduate students benefit from sharing aspects of their professional education in semesters 4-8 with postgraduate students who are studying social work at MSc level.
 Through an integrated academic and professional curriculum, you will undertake:

-- Six university-based modules that focus on the application of knowledge, theory and research to practice and the development of specific skills required for Social Work.
-These include teaching on: law and policy for social work with children, families, people with disabilities and people who offend; human development; ethical practice; assessment and intervention models, practice with service users in different circumstances and the role of research.
+- Seven university-based modules that focus on the application of knowledge, theory and research to practice and the development of specific skills required for social work.
+These include teaching on: human development; ethical practice; assessment and intervention models, practice with service users in different circumstances and the role of research.

-- Two professional practice learning opportunities in Semester 5 (70 days) and in the summer period between Semesters 6 and 7 (100 days).
+- Two professional practice learning opportunities in Semester 5 (75 days) and in the summer period between Semesters 6 and 7 (95 days).
 These take place in a variety of settings where students will undertake direct work with people who use services.
 During practice learning placements students receive supervision from qualified social workers and other professionals and have their practice assessed by a qualified Practice Teacher.
 Placements usually take place within a 60-mile radius of the University.

 - Plus 2 modules of own choice

-- Practice Learning 2 (SWK9P2)- begins late May and runs over summer
+- Practice Learning 2 (SWKU9P2)- begins late May and runs over summer

 Teaching and assessment

-Teaching from Semester 4 onwards has relatively few formal lectures.
-Instead, there is a high level of student participation; students are encouraged to engage with theory and research through the use of case studies and role plays, discussions and project group work.
-Students have a personal tutor who offers advice during University-based semesters and visits you on placement, strengthening the links between theory and practice.
+Teaching from Semester 4 onwards involves a high level of student participation; students are encouraged to engage with theory and research through the use of case studies and role plays, discussions and project group work.
+Students continue to have a personal tutor who offers advice during University-based semesters and visits you on placement, strengthening the links between theory and practice.

-A wide range of assessment methods is used: essays, analytical accounts of practice, DVD recorded assessment of practice skills, class presentations, an oral examination on social work practice and assessment of the two practice learning opportunities.
+A wide range of assessment methods is used: essays, analytical accounts of practice, filmed assessment of practice skills, class presentations, an oral examination on social work practice and assessment of the two practice learning opportunities.

 Crawford.
 K. and Walker, J. (2010) Social Work and Human Development, third edition, Exeter: Learning Matters

-Trevithick, P. (2005) Social Work Skills: A Practice Handbook, second edition, Maidenhead: Open University Press.
+Trevithick, P. (2012) Social Work Skills: A Practice Handbook, third edition, Maidenhead: Open University Press.